Firdous2307/personal-finance-tracker/README.md

 The `Alerts` class monitors spending and triggers budget alerts.

+The `Alerts` class does not need its own menu in `main.py` because it's integrated into the existing functionality.
+Alerts are checked when exiting the application, rather than being a separate feature the user interacts with directly.

  ## Thinking

  - A budget system??
 Users should be able to set financial goals and monitor their spending.